ryanjustindejesus/Leveld-template/README.md

 <h1>Title</h1>
-This tutorial outlines the configuration and observation of Microsoft Azure's Active Directory hierarchy groups
+<b>This tutorial outlines the configuration and observation of Microsoft Azure's Active Directory hierarchy groups</b>

 <h2>Environments and Technologies Used</h2>